lachlanmacphee/aisle/README.md

 1. **Login**: Using your credentials, the browser (running in the background) will log into Woolworths.
 If 2FA is required, it waits for a valid 2FA code to be submitted via the `/submit-2fa` endpoint.

-2. **Product Matching**: Aisle uses multiple strategies in the following order to match shopping list items to products:
+2. **Product Matching**: aisle uses multiple strategies in the following order to match shopping list items to products:

    - Exact name matching
    - Previous order history